 We are all fortunate to live in such an attractive village with its ancient church and village green, surrounded as it is by open countryside.
 For some, the surrounding countryside is a source of pleasure and recreation, but for others it is the source of their livelihoods.
 So, in order to protect and manage our environment for the benefit of all, the government has devised ‘The Countryside Code’.

-Full details of ‘The Countryside Code’ can be found on line here, but some of the basic provisions are set out below:
+Some of the basic provisions are set out below:

 - Respect other people and their property.